 2025 Delegation Highlights

-The third FMCI delegation trip took place from February 15-22, 2025, with 25 participants (including 2 residents).
-See trip overview.
+The third FMCI delegation took place from February 15-22, 2025, with 25 participants (including 2 residents).
+See overview.

 Scholarships awarded: The David and Karen Smith Foundation FMCI Resident Scholarship was awarded to PGY2 resident, Shaneen Whyte, MD, MS, of Broward Health Family Medicine in Fort Lauderdale, Florida.